rojala/test_rst_mod_/module1/lessons-reflection-1/Readme.md

 ### Implement a queue by using a VecDeque and simulate people waiting in line
     see waiting-line dir

-Build a simple phone book as a hash map of names to phone numbers
+### Build a simple phone book as a hash map of names to phone numbers
+    see phone-book dir

 Collect word counts in a text file using a hash map